-Education:BS, Southern Adventist University
+BS Physics and Mathematics, Southern Adventist University

-PhD, University of Texas at Austin
+PhD Physics, University of Texas at Austin

 Gary Burdick is professor of physics.
-He joined the physics faculty in 1999 and was appointed Assistant Dean for Graduate Programs in the College of Arts and Sciences in 2007.
+He joined the physics faculty in 1999 and became the Dean of Research in 2016.

 Born in St. Joseph, Michigan, Burdick graduated from Southern Adventist University in 1985 with a bachelor of science in physics and mathematics.
 In 1991, he received his doctorate in physics from the University of Texas at Austin.
 His doctoral dissertation is entitled: Third Order Contributions to Spin-Forbidden Rare Earth Optical Transition Intensities.

 The unique optical properties of the lanthanide elements in solid state media have found a wide array of important technological uses in the past few years, with much current research progressing in diverse areas such as laser cooling, self-doubling and summing lasers, and the development of new luminescent materials that will be required for mercury-free fluorescent lamps and plasma displays.
-The work done here develops new methods of calculating and interpreting measured crystal-field energy levels and transition intensities in solid state media--the spectroscopic data necessary for the development of next-generation optical devices incorporating lanthanide elements.
+The work done here develops new methods of calculating and interpreting measured crystal-field energy levels and transition intensities in solid state media—the spectroscopic data necessary for the development of next-generation optical devices incorporating lanthanide elements.